Capital Markets Union: Impact of the 2011 crisis

-Impact of the Brexit
+Impact of Brexit

-Most of the financial power of the European Union is located in the City of London.
-However, following the referendum of the 23rd of June 2016, the United Kingdom initiated the procedure to get out of the European Union.
-Even if some British firms are moving to continental Europe, Brexit means the loss of most of the financial expertise in the EU.
+Most of the financial power of the European Union was located in the City of London prior to Brexit.
+Some British firms moved to continental Europe implying a loss of financial expertise in the EU.
 In spite of that, the European Commission asserted the consistency of the Capital Markets Union action plan, already launched at the time, and accelerated the efforts to implement it.

 Objectives

 Economic goals

 The European Commission designed 3 different levels of objectives for the Capital Markets Union, from the global economic goals to the more concrete necessity for the construction of an integrated financial system.
 These economic objectives frame the six intervention areas encompassed by the action plan.